Blomberg Bridge Project

 Widening the Bridge:

 Nine angle iron cross members were cut to "separate" the trestles.
-Then a weld at each end of the trestle that connected it to the support beams was cut.
+Then a weld at each end of the trestle that connected it to the support beams were cut.

 At first the trestle would not move.
 We found one of the cross members was not cut completely thru.
 After cutting that cross member, the trestle moved out very easily.

-The ramp leading up to the bridge was not changed.
+The is the bridge after it was widened to 8'.
+The ramp leading up to the bridge was not changed during the project.
 In this picture, the steel trestles are now "outside" of the ramp.

 The new decking was installed and the decking and ramp were stained.
 New signs were installed to complete the project.